Wellbeing: A Bottom Line Issue

 An immersive, shared space that supports project teams and small groups in analog and digital collaboration, content sharing and idea generation.
 Well-appointed to meet user needs around tools, hospitality, amplification and posture options.

-Walls are leveraged as planes for analog and digital collaboration.
+Architectural walls are leveraged as planes for analog and digital collaboration.
 Chairs swivel so workers can switch eye contact quickly between each other and multiple information displays.

 Well-situated high-definition telepresence and furniture amplifies the conditions for innovation by augmenting the quality and quantity of interactions for both physical and virtual participants.